Stop at Nothing (album)

 The black and white part of the cover of the album is part of a photograph taken by Lewis Wickes Hine, the American sociologist and photographer, called "Power house mechanic working on steam pump".
 The steam pump has been shown in color while the original photo was completely black and white.

 A video was produced for the song "One Shot, One Kill".

-Two tracks from the album were used in Viva La Bam, "Schematics" in the second-season episode "Tree Top Casino" and "Forced Elimination" in the third-season episode "Angry Ape".
+Two tracks from the album were used in Viva La Bam, "Schematics" in the second-season episode "Tree Top Casino" and "One Shot One Kill" in the third-season episode "Angry Ape".